 Cast-iron roast chicken with red potatoes will quickly become a family favorite.
 This one-pot meal is perfect for Sunday dinner or a busy weeknight meal.
-This chicken is seasoned perfectly, juicy, crispy, and at the same time, simple to make.
+The chicken is seasoned perfectly, juicy, crispy, and at the same time, simple to make.
 You can’t go wrong with this easy chicken dish!

-This cast-iron roast chicken with red potatoes is the best healthy dinner for busy weeknights.
-Cooking chicken in a cast-iron skillet doesn’t have to be complicated and can always be delicious.
-My favorite thing about cooking whole chickens is that I can use the bones to make bone broth for homemade soup.
-I can make several meals with one whole chicken and with a large family, that is always the goal!
+- Use the scraps: My favorite thing about cooking whole chicken is that I can use the bones to make my homemade bone broth for homemade soup.
+I can make several meals with one whole chicken, and with a large family, that is always the goal!

 Making a whole chicken in a cast-iron skillet is almost as easy as throwing a pizza in the oven.
 All you really have to do is place the whole chicken in the dish, add some seasonings, and bake.
 That is it.